 What’s new from September 2021 ?

-The information below relates to all new ECTs, starting induction from September 2021 onwards.
+The information below relates to all new ECTs, new to starting induction from September 2021 onwards.
 Those who had already started/partially completed induction prior to September 2021, induction remains at 1-year.
-For ECTs in this category, please continue to refer to the previous induction guidance.
-The DfE has set a deadline of September 2023 for induction to be fully completed under the previous 1-year arrangements.
+For ECTs (NQTs) in this category, please continue to refer to the previous induction guidance as the DfE has set a transition deadline of September 2023 for induction to be fully completed under the previous 1-year arrangements.
 Those who have not fully completed by this deadline will be required to undergo a 2-year ECF based induction minus induction time already served.

-A brief summary of the key statutory changes coming into force on 1st September 2021 is:
+A brief summary of the key statutory changes now in force as of 1st September 2021 is:

 - Newly Qualified Teachers (NQTs) will now be referred to as 'Early Career Teachers' (ECTs)

-- Statutory induction will become a 2-year process, replacing the 1-year format
+- Statutory induction becomes a 2-year process, replacing the 1-year format

-- It will become statutory for schools/colleges to offer and ECTs to undertake an ECF based programme of support.
-Please Note - The Early Career Framework is professional development that will underpin and not replace statutory induction i.e. it will not be used as an assessment framework, ECTs will still be assessed against the government teaching standards only.
+- It's now statutory for schools/colleges to offer and ECTs to undertake an ECF based programme of support (see information below).
+Please Note - The Early Career Framework is professional development that underpins and does not replace statutory induction i.e. it must not be used as an assessment framework, ECTs are still to be assessed against the government teacher standards only.

-- There will now be 2 formal assessments required over a 2-year induction e.g. for full-time ECTs this will be one assessment at the end of the first year and a final assessment at the end of the second year (FTE for part-time ECTs)
+- There will now be 2 formal assessments required over a 2-year induction e.g. for full-time ECTs this will be one assessment at the end of year one and a final assessment at the end of year two (FTE for part-time ECTs)

 - Each term where a formal assessment is not due, a progress review will be required for each ECT.
 If an ECT leaves post partway through induction, an interim assessment will be required.

-- An induction tutor and a mentor will need to be assigned to each ECT (both are expected to be different individuals, hold QTS, be experienced and must be allowed sufficient time to carry out the role)
+- An induction tutor and a mentor will need to be assigned to each ECT (they are expected to be different individuals, experienced, hold QTS and must be allowed sufficient time to carry out the role)